NDSS Symposium 2024 Call for Posters

-High-quality poster presentations are an important part of NDSS.
-We solicit poster abstracts that present recent and late-breaking research on topics relevant to NDSS.
-We also welcome authors of recent (2018, 2019) papers on computer security to present their work at the NDSS poster session.
-At the conference, best posters will be honored with prizes.
+High-quality poster presentations are a vital part of NDSS.
+The poster session provides a platform for discussing works in progress, new research directions, and challenges on various security and privacy topics.
+Similar to the last year, we solicit two types of poster submissions.
+First, we invite traditional poster abstracts that present new ideas and work in progress, discuss ongoing research directions, and present preliminary results.
+We also welcome authors of recently published (2022 or later) papers on computer security, preferably with extension, to present their work at the NDSS poster session.
+At the conference, the best posters will be honored with prizes.

 Poster Session Co-chairs